Nishant127/youtube-api/README.md

 - Server call the YouTube API continuously in background (async) with some interval (say 10 seconds)
 - The latest videos are stored in the database.
 - A GET API which returns the stored video data in a paginated response sorted in descending order of published datetime.
-- A serch API to search the stored videos using their title and description.
+- A search API to search the stored videos using their title and description.
 - Support for supplying multiple API keys so that if quota is exhausted on one, automatically the next available key is used.

 # Note
-- Before running server atleast one Youtube API key should be added in the database using the endpoint `http://localhost:8000/youtube/api-key/`.
+- Atleast one Youtube API key should be added in the database using the endpoint `http://localhost:8000/youtube/api-key/` to fetch and save the video details.

 # API Enpoints